Finding array item combinations for large arrays is complex

-That's because it would take a very long time, and at some point you would have so many combinations that they wouldn't fit in an array.
+That's because it would take a very long time, and at some point you would have so many permutations that they wouldn't fit in an array.

 Table of contents